AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/event-transactions.md

 Each event name is prefixed with an icon which indicates the high-level status of the processing for that event:

 * If the event was processed successfully, a green check mark is displayed.
 * If warnings or errors have been detected, a warning sign is displayed.
-Select the related event to learn more about the cause of the warning or error in the `Event Details` view.
+Select the related event to learn more about the cause of the warning or error in the **Event Details** view.

 ### Configuration settings

-You can check the currently used datastream identifier by selecting the info tooltip next to the `Edge Network` column header.
+You can check the currently used datastream identifier by selecting the info tooltip next to the **Edge Network** column header.

 ![Show the datastream ID](./assets/event-transactions/show-datastream-id.png)

 <InlineAlert variant="info" slots="text"/>

 When multiple clients connect to the same Assurance session and different datastream IDs are used, you will see all of them displayed here.
-However, this doesn't mean that you current implementation is using multiple datastreams; only the current datastream ID set in the tag (mobile property) used by app is used for processing new events from that client.
+However, this doesn't mean that your current implementation is using multiple datastreams.
+Only the current datastream ID set in the tag (mobile property) used by the app is used for processing new events from that client.
 When testing more complicated use-cases with different configuration settings and multiple clients connected, it may be helpful to use separate Assurance sessions to simplify the validation process.